Liberal Democratic Party (Japan)

 The party’s inaugural declaration stated that the point of politics must be to serve the public interest, not to advance the interests of the party itself.
 The party promised to work through the will of the people and work in the interests of democracy.
 The Liberal Democratic Party also entirely disavowed the use of violence in politics.
 It noted that the party stood opposed to armed revolution or the establishment of dictatorships, and for upholding a parliamentary style of government.

-The Liberal Democratic Party won majority representation in Japan’s government as soon as it was formed and has continued to hold power almost continously since its formation.
+The Liberal Democratic Party won majority representation in Japan’s government as soon as it was formed and has continued to hold power almost continuously since its formation.
 Its conservative-leaning policies contrasted sharply with the country’s hard left-leaning parties, such as those that advocated for socialist and communist governments.

 Overview

 The Liberal Democratic Party quickly grew into Japan’s largest and most powerful political party.
-It rose to power during the rebuilding period after the end of World War II and distinguished itself from its rival parties by taking a pro-United States stance.
+It rose to power during the rebuilding period after the end of World War II, and distinguished itself from its rival parties by taking a pro-United States stance.
 Many other political parties, particularly left-wing political parties, were hesitant to sign treaties with the United States.
 Japan and the United States were combatants during the war, and some Japanese politicians were hesitant to build a relationship with their former enemy.

 In the modern era, the Liberal Democratic Party acts as a conservative party in Japanese politics.
 However, because of the party’s large size, it encompasses politicians harboring a significant range of views.
 Typically, members of the Liberal Democratic Party range from moderate liberals to strong nationalists.
 In matters of foreign policy, the party holds to its historic roots.
 It typically sides with the United States and other Western powers in international relations, although relations between Japan and Western nations may sometimes become strained.
 The party consistently voices opposition to the expansion of Russian sovereignty over the islands near Hokkaido.
 It also opposes the advancement of North Korea’s nuclear program.

-The Liberal Democratic Party of Japan typically supports a traditional economically conservative platform.
+The Liberal Democratic Party of Japan typically supports a traditional, economically conservative platform.
 The party supports low taxes, which it believes will allow Japanese businesses to prosper.
 In general, the party opposes most restrictions that impede corporations’ freedom.
 However, the party does support the development of a strong welfare state.
 It also supported additional funding for disaster prevention and disaster relief programs, easing the strain of environmental disasters on Japan’s coastal areas.

 Bibliography

 “A History of the Liberal Democratic Party,” Liberal Democratic Party of Japan, 2019, www.jimin.jp/english/about-ldp/history/104257.html.
-19 Dec.
-2024
+7 Nov.
+2025.

 Brasor, Philip.
 “Identifying the ‘Liberal’ in Japanese Politics,” Japan Times, 21 Oct.
 2017, www.japantimes.co.jp/news/2017/10/21/national/media-national/identifying-liberal-japanese-politics.
-19 Dec.
-2024.
+7 Nov.
+2025.

 “Japan Chair Platform: The LDP Rises Again,” Center for Strategic and International Studies, 13 Feb.
 2013, www.csis.org/analysis/japan-chair-platform-ldp-rises-again.
-19 Dec.
-2024.
+7 Nov.
+2025.

 “Japan House of Representative 2024 General.”
 Election Guide, 27 Oct.
 2024, www.electionguide.org/elections/id/4534/.
-Accessed 19 Dec.
-2024.
+Accessed 7 Nov.
+2025.

 Khalil, Shaimaa, and Kelly Ng.
 “Japan’s Ruling Party Loses Its Majority in Blow to New PM.”
 BBC, 27 Oct.
 2024, www.bbc.com/news/articles/c8xpev42g78o.
-Accessed 19 Dec.
-2024.
+Accessed 7 Nov.
+2025.

 “Strength of Political Groups in the Houses,” Liberal Democratic Party of Japan, 23 Dec.
 2019, www.jimin.jp/english/about-ldp/strength/index.html.
-19 Dec.
-2024.
+Accessed 7 Nov.
+2025.